elanora96/qremote/README.md

 # QRemote

 The year is 2014.
 You have a girl over.
-First time in awhile.
+First time in a while.
 You were daring and said "Netflix and Chill?"... but you don't have Netflix.
 Instead, you're betting that you'll be able to find a good copy of _Birdman or (The Unexpected Virtue of Ignorance)_.

 That bet did not pay off.
 The version you found has a funky audio track that requires you to keep adjusting the volume between the drumming and the audio.